 This annual update is focused on providing an overview of the Strong Workforce Program funded projects for both our community colleges and our K12 LEAs.
-For more information regarding regional and sector-based labor market data, or to learn more about the CRC and region's community colleges, please go to our websites: cronsortium.com and FindItBelt.org.
+For more information regarding regional and sector-based labor market data, or to learn more about the CRC and region's community colleges, please go to our websites: crconsortium.com and FindItBelt.org.
+As the LMI data prepared for last year's plan update has not substantially changed, it has been provided as a document link.
 To access last year's plan update: Central/Mother Lode Regional Consortium Strong Workforce Program Regional Plan-Update 2019, 1/2019.